-In this short post, we answer the questions we had when trying to plan our trip to Jamestown as we hope it helps your planning go much smoother.
+In this short post, we answer the questions we had when trying to plan our trip to Jamestown in hope it helps your planning go much smoother.

-Neither Historic Jamestowne or Jamestown Settlement, sponsors us.
+Neither Historic Jamestowne or Jamestown Settlement sponsor us.
 We share our experience to help others plan theirs.

 Which Jamestown Site is Run by the National Park Service?

-As America the Beautiful Annual Pass holders, this was the question we wanted to know, but found most confusing.
+As America the Beautiful Annual Pass holders, this was our primary question.

 Historic Jamestowne is co-run by the National Park Service and Jamestown Rediscovery Foundation, on behalf of Preservation Virginia.
-Admission fees are split between the two organizations.
+The two organizations split the Admission fees.

 This means, if you have a National Park pass* you get a discount on admission, but not free entry.
-Technically, the National Park Service waves their $15 fee (2022), but you still pay the $10 Preservation Virginia fee (2022).
+Technically, the National Park Service waves their $15 fee, but you still pay the $15 Preservation Virginia fee.